 This post is also very EP to me because it is a recipe that my Aunt Marlene makes, and I love her so much.
 I love her cookies too!
 She sent me this recipe at Christmas time but I ended up not having time to make them.
 This weekend I decided that making them would happen, and I would make heart cookies to share with you.

-Its been a while since I’ve been so happy and so optimistic for our future.
+Its been awhile since I’ve been so happy and so optimistic for our future.
 I realize I need to stop the worry.
 Worry is an energy drainer and I need my energy!
 I have some new goals set, some things I want to learn and I am going to put forth the effort to “laser” and succeed.
-I can blog and I can bake.
-I can share my food with friends, family, and co-workers.
+By blogging, baking and sharing my food with friends, family, and co-workers.
 I can make friends and I can take a class.
-I can, will be and will stay happy and optimistic.
+Stay happy and optimistic.
 The power of positive thinking.
 That is where I am at.

 Now for the cookie!
 The recipe my Aunt Marlene shared with me is for a very soft and tender cookie from an Amish Cookbook that she has.
 They are called Holiday Cutouts.
 The instructions in the book were pretty vague and as my Aunt states, its a good things we know what to do!
 I will give you the instructions as I made the cookies.
 I halved the recipe but will give you the full one.
 This makes a lot of cookies!